craftcms/commerce/docs/customers.md

 After a user is registered and verified, whenever they log in, all guest orders that used the email address belonging to that user are transferred to the logged in user.
 This means, even if a registered user makes an anonymous/guest order, the next time they log in, the order will appear in their order history, as long as they used the same email address.

+## Customer Info

+Customer information for those customers who have user accounts can be seen in the "Customer Info" tab on the Edit User page.

+This tab contains the following information:

+- **Orders.** A list of previous orders for the customer.
+- **Active Carts.** A list of active carts for the customer based on the [Commerce::$activeCartDuration](configuration.md#activecartduration).
+- **Inactive Carts.** A list of inactive carts for the customer [Commerce::$activeCartDuration](configuration.md#activecartduration).
+- **Addresses.** A list of the customer's addresses with the ability to edit or delete.
+- **Subscriptions.** A list of the customer's subscriptions.